ABOUT US

 Tony Sherry

-Certified Advanced Emmett Practitioner for People and Animals.
+A Qualified Advanced Emmett Practitioner for People and Animals.
+Tony is also a Pet Bereavement Coach

 I founded tonysherry.com in 2015 and became a leading therapist for people and animals, using the EMMETT Technique in the UK and Ireland.
 I have 28 years of experience as a specialist nurse and personal experience with the EMMETT Technique's powerful effects in eliminating my chronic back pain following an injury.
 Now, I want to use this fantastic therapy to help make the same difference to others.